equinor/TimeSeriesAnalysis/docs/articles/processsimulator.md

 **Implicitly the above also defines how to interpret the disturbance d[k].** To be extremely precise with how this is defined is important, as the PlantSimulator is used internally to back-calculte disturbances as is described in the above section, and how the distrubance is calcualted will again be important as both single simulations and co-simulations are used by ClosedLoopUnitIdentifier to identify the process model including possibly time constants and time-delays.

+### Computational loops other than PID-feedback loops

+The PlantSimulator can deal with computational loops other than PID-feedback loops.
+These are initalized to steady-state by co-simulating the loop for a number of iterations until the outputs hopefully settle on a steady value.